NNDSrinivas/mentor_app/README.md

 ## License

-This project is proprietary software owned by Mounika Kapa.
+This project is proprietary software owned by NND Srinivas (NagaDurga S Nidamanuri).
 All rights reserved.
 See the [LICENSE](LICENSE) file for detailed terms and conditions.

 **Commercial Use:** Requires explicit written permission and commercial licensing.
-**Patents:** All patent rights are exclusively owned by Mounika Kapa.
+**Patents:** All patent rights are exclusively owned by NND Srinivas (NagaDurga S Nidamanuri).

 For licensing inquiries, please contact the owner.